andrealommen/PHY309/assignments/hw8.md

 2. (this is really a chapter 5 problem) When particular materials are cooled below a certain critical temperature, they become superconductors.
 One property of a type I superconductor is that the magnetic field vanishes in its interior.
 Suppose a solid Type I superconducting sphere is placed in a constant, external magnetic field.
 Solve for the magnetic field everywhere outside the sphere.
+(Hint: in this case you can define a magnetic scalar potential, and use all the formalism we developed for solving Laplace's equation using separation of variables.)

 3. A thin disk of iron of radius R and thickness $$t << R$$ is magnetized in the direction parallel to the axis, $$M = M_0\hat{z}$$ .
 Calculate H and B on the axis both inside and outside the iron.
+(I suggest you find the bound current and then call me over and let's talk about it and your next steps.)

 4. A spherical permanent magnet has a uniform polarization M .
 Choose M to be along the z axis.
 Calculate B everywhere.
+Use a technique similar to #2.
+In this case you will need the derivative of the Legendre Polynomials $$ \frac{dP_l(\cos \theta)}{d\theta) $$ but you can get away with only calculating it for $$l=1$$.